Arnold, Missouri: Economy

-In 2014, Anheuser-Busch InBev's subsidiary Metal Container Corp, announced plans to expand their aluminum can and bottle manufacturing plant in Arnold, making the city home to the largest can manufacturing facility in the country.
+In 2014, Anheuser-Busch InBev's subsidiary Metal Container Corp, made the decision to expand their aluminum can and bottle manufacturing plant in Arnold, making the city home to the largest can manufacturing facility in the country.

-Arnold is home to one of two office's of the National Geospatial Intelligence Agency in the St Louis area employing at least 900 workers.
+Arnold is home to one of two offices of the National Geospatial Intelligence Agency in the St. Louis area employing at least 900 workers.

 According to Money Magazine, Arnold was ranked the 12th best and most affordable city to live in the United States in 2008.

 Parks and recreation

+The Department of Parks and Leisure Services maintains a system of outdoor public parks across the city and operates a recreation center with swimming pools and fitness amenities.
+Many private entities in Arnold also offer recreational facilities and services, such as the Davidson Family Life Center and various sports fields on church or school property.

+Arnold City Park

-Arnold City Park is located off Jeffco Blvd. at #1 Bradley Beach Road.
-The 68-acre park has an 8-acre fishing lake and 4 pavilions, each with electricity and a BBQ pit.
-The park also offers a playground, paved 1/2-mile walking/hiking trail, 2 dirt multipurpose fields, 2 horseshoe pits, volleyball poles, Paw (dog) park, and fishing.
+Arnold City Park is a park in northeastern Arnold located near the historical place of Lakeside.
+The 68-acre park features a large fishing lake and four pavilions, each with electrical service and a barbecue grill.
+The park also offers a playground, a paved walking and hiking trail, two multipurpose dirt fields, and equipment for horseshoes, volleyball, and disc golf.